MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/android.md

 ```

 > [!NOTE]
-> This method should only be used after AppCenter is started.
+> This method must only be used after `Analytics` has been started.

 ## Check if App Center is enabled